 - Postponed death of his disciple – Referring to the first incident, Yogananda wrote that Babaji was with his disciples once in the night.
 A fire was burning nearby.
 Babaji picked up a burning wood from that fire and hit it on the shoulder of one of his disciples.
 Babaji’s disciples protested; Babaji then placed his hand on that disciple’s shoulder and said, I have not caused you any trouble, but have avoided your death to happen today.

-- Life in death – Similarly, according to the second incident mentioned by Yogananda, once a person came to Babaji, and he insisted on giving him initiation.
+- Life in death – Similarly, according to the second incident mentioned by Yogananda, once a person came to Babaji, he insisted on giving him initiation.
 When Babaji refused, he threatened to jump down the mountain.
 Babaji said, Go jump, and the person jumped from the mountain.
 The people there were taken aback.
 Upon being asked by Babaji, his disciples brought the mutilated body and placed it in front of Babaji.
 As soon as Babaji laid his hands on the dead body, the person came to life again.
-After this, Babaji told him that from today you had joined my team.
+After this, Babaji told him that from today he had joined my team.
 This was your final exam.

 - Helping Disciples without giving them knowledge – Babaji helps yoga practitioners by staying away from worldliness so that the seekers do not even know about him at times.
 Paramahansa Yogananda has also told that Babaji was the one who taught Kriya Yoga to Lahiri Mahashaya in 1861.
 Later Lahiri Mahashaya initiated Kriya Yoga for many seekers.
-Nearly 30 years later, he initiated Yogananda’s Guru Sri Yukteswar Giri.
+Nearly 30 years later, he initiated Yogananda’s guru Sri Yukteswar Giri.
 Yogananda spent ten years with his Guru, after which Babaji appeared in front of him and instructed him to take this divine knowledge of Kriya Yoga to western countries.

 How to Identify Mahavatar Babaji?